-This is a website about Rebecca Marquardt (Loops) built and maintained by Rebecca Marquardt (Loops), so why don’t I stop talking in the third person and tell you who Rebecca Marquardt (Loops (I)) is (am)?
-First and foremost I am a self-proclaimed master of parentheses who may or may not use them right but definitely uses them a lot.
+This is a website about Rebecca Marquardt (aka Rebecca Loops) built and maintained by Rebecca Marquardt (Loops), so why don’t I stop talking in the third person and tell you who Rebecca Marquardt (Loops [I]) is [am]?
+First and foremost I am a self-proclaimed master of parentheses who may or may not use them correctly but definitely uses them.

 I was born and raised in Texas (Fort Worth and later Fischer).
-In high school I played oboe (I ranked 2nd in the whole state!), I sang in three choirs at school, and I was the head drum major of my marching band, the one on a podium who waves her arms around in front of the band and assumes they’re following her tempos.
+In high school I played oboe (I ranked 2nd in the whole state, NBD), I sang in three choirs at school, and I was the head drum major of my marching band- the one on a podium who waves her arms around in front of the band and assumes they’re following her tempos.

-In Chicago I studied and performed comedy at Second City, iO, the Annoyance, and too many of dive bars.
-I did the acting conservatory at Black Box Academy, a program that really shaped me as both an artist and a person.
-I played about ten different instruments in four or five different cover bands, including a badass all-lady rock cover band and a Violent Femmes tribute band (my terrifying debut and final (so far) performance as a “lead” guitarist).
+In Chicago I studied and performed comedy at Second City, iO, the Annoyance, and too many dive bars.
+I did the acting conservatory at Black Box Academy, a program that really shaped me as an artist and a person.
+I played about ten different instruments in four or five different cover bands, including a badass all-lady rock cover band and a Violent Femmes tribute band (my terrifying debut and final (to date) performance as a “lead” guitarist).

 After nearly eight years honing my work as a stage performer in Chicago, I packed up and moved to New York.
 Since then I have taught music at School of Rock in Brooklyn, played guitar at kids birthday parties, hosted trivia, and booked my first national tour playing the host of Odd Squad LIVE!, a ridiculously funny show for kids that let me improvise with audience members.